-Nikko Guide: Things to Do, Suggested Itinerary and More
+Nikko Travel Guide: Top Things to Do, Best Itinerary, and Must-See Attractions

 Located in Tochigi Prefecture, Nikko (日光) is an easily accessible destination from Tokyo (around 2-2h30 by train), ideal for a weekend or three-day getaway.
 In addition to its historical and cultural significance, as home to a major temple complex, Nikko offers scenic mountain scenery, lakes, waterfalls, hot springs and hiking trails.
-Having visited Nikko four times, I have prepared the following guide to share with you detailed information that I hope will help you make the most of your trip to Nikko!
+Having visited Nikko four times, I have prepared the following guide to share with you detailed information that I hope will help you make the most of your trip to Nikko, including both popular spots as well as hidden gems not to miss!

 Getting to Nikko from Tokyo takes around 2-2h30 depending on the type of train you decide to take.